mromulojus/mrxcompliance/README.md

 ## Authentication OTP Expiry

-Supabase one-time passwords (OTPs) expire **60 seconds** after issuance as configured in `supabase/config.toml`.
-This complies with the organization policy requiring tokens to expire in 60 seconds or less.
+Supabase one-time passwords (OTPs) expire **5 minutes** after issuance as configured in `supabase/config.toml`.
+This aligns with the organization policy balancing security and usability by allowing a short window for entry while limiting exposure.

+## Password Complexity Requirements

+User passwords must meet the following minimum requirements:

+- At least **12 characters** in length
+- Include at least **one uppercase** and **one lowercase** letter
+- Include at least **one number** and **one special character**

+These requirements are enforced through Supabase Auth configuration to ensure strong credentials across the platform.

 ## Security Incident Response